gandlafbtc/cashu-newuser-faq/README.md

 A:  Backup and restore mechanisms are specific to each particular wallet.
 <ul>
      <li> Nutstash - go to the Settings tab. </li>
-     <li> Cashu.me - At this time, you can download a backup and restore via Developer Tools.
-A backup/restore mechanism is a work in progress.
+    <li> Cashu.me - go to the Welcome page and make a Backup.
+You can then open a new browser and drop the Backup JSON file on the Welcome screen.  </li>
 </ul>

 <h3>Q: Why can't I restore my cashu.me backup into Nutstash? </h3>